grafana/k6-docs/docs/sources/analyze-results/correlate-results-in-grafana.md

 ---
 title: 'Correlate results in Grafana'
-description: 'Sometimes, you cannot determine what is happening during testing with the test result dashboard.
-Correlating testing data with server-side data helps to better understand what happens and find root causes.'
+description: 'Sometimes, you cannot determine what is happening during testing with the predefined visualizations.
+Correlate testing results with the system-under-test data helps to better understand what happens and find root causes'
 weight: 203
 ---

 # Correlate results in Grafana

 Grafana Cloud k6 provides preconfigured dashboards and visualizations to analyze the testing results: k6 metrics.
-By default, these visualizations do not integrate with other dashboards observing your systems or monitoring their metrics.

 Sometimes, you cannot determine what’s happening during testing with the predefined visualizations.
-In this case, correlating testing results with the data of the system under test helps to better understand what happens and find root causes.
+In this case, correlating testing results with the system-under-test data helps to better understand what happens and find root causes.

 This topic shows how to use Grafana features to correlate k6 results with other dashboards and observability data.